-We are aware that independent investigators have completed enrollment in studies aimed at evaluating eculizumab in patients with DDD as well as patients with a similar disease referred to as C3nef nephropathy.
-DDD, also called Type II membrano-proliferative glomerulonephritis (MGPN II), is an ultrarare form of glomerulonephritis, associated with genetic mutations in complement inhibitor genes leading to sustained uncontrolled complement activation and inflammation.
+We are aware that independent investigators have commenced studies to evaluate eculizumab in patients with DDD as well as patients with a similar disease referred to as C3nef nephropathy.
+DDD, also called Type II membrano-proliferative glomerulonephritis (MGPN II), is an ultra-rare form of glomerulonephritis, associated with genetic mutations in complement inhibitor genes leading to sustained uncontrolled complement activation and inflammation.
 Clinically, this disease is characterized by the onset of severe proteinuria (excess protein in the urine), often accompanied by nephrotic syndrome which is refractory to immunosuppressant therapy.
 In most cases, the disease progresses to chronic renal failure, requiring dialysis and renal transplantation.